marckassay/sots/README.md

 ### Example 2
 This example contains:
 * `add` call with descending time having an instant state and spread state.
+* output from console.log() calls.

+See this example here: https://github.com/marckassay/sots/blob/master/example/example-2.ts

+### Example 3
+This example contains:
+* `add` call with descending time having an instant state and spread state.
 Followed by,
 * `group` call that creates intervals of its `add` methods being passed into it.
 Followed by,
 * `add` call with ascending time having an instant state and spread state.

-See this example here: https://github.com/marckassay/sots/blob/master/example/example-2.ts
+See this example here: https://github.com/marckassay/sots/blob/master/example/example-3.ts

 ## Issues
  Please add any feedback, concerns, requests and/or bugs in the 'Issues' section of this repository.